MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 - The [dialogs library](bot-builder-concept-dialog.md) provides a state-based model to manage a long-running conversation with the user.
   - Use an activity handler and a _component dialog_ for largely sequential conversations.
     See [about component and waterfall dialogs](bot-builder-concept-waterfall-dialogs.md) for more information.
-  - Use a _dialog manager_ and an _adaptive dialog_ for flexible conversation flow that can handle a wider range of user interaction. <!-- Your bot class can forward activities to the dialog manager directly or pass them through an activity handler first. -->
-    See the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) for more information.
 - Implement your own bot class and provide your own logic for handling each turn.
 For an example, see how to [create your own prompts to gather user input](bot-builder-primitive-prompts.md).

 ### The bot adapter